🛠️ Step 1: Install the Engine

 Khatm, tata, goodbye

-- naap(item): Returns the length of a string or array.
+- naap(arr): Returns the size of the array.